mdmuaj13/jobtrackr/EMAIL_INTEGRATION.md

 # Email Integration with Resend

-This document describes the email integration setup using Resend for JobTrackr.
+This document describes the email integration setup using Resend for JobApplicate.

 ## Overview

-JobTrackr uses [Resend](https://resend.com) as the email service provider for sending transactional emails.
+JobApplicate uses [Resend](https://resend.com) as the email service provider for sending transactional emails.
 Resend provides a modern, developer-friendly API for sending emails with excellent deliverability.

 ## Features